𝐃𝐢𝐝 𝐲𝐨𝐮 𝐤𝐧𝐨𝐰 𝐰𝐡𝐚𝐭 𝐲𝐨𝐮 𝐜𝐨𝐨𝐤 𝐲𝐨𝐮𝐫 𝐟𝐨𝐨𝐝 𝐢𝐧 𝐢𝐬 𝐚𝐧 𝐢𝐦𝐩𝐨𝐫𝐭𝐚𝐧𝐭 𝐟𝐚𝐜𝐭𝐨𝐫 𝐢𝐧 𝐠𝐞𝐭𝐭𝐢𝐧𝐠 𝐚𝐥𝐥 𝐭𝐡𝐞 𝐧𝐮𝐭𝐫𝐢𝐞𝐧𝐭𝐬 𝐟𝐫𝐨𝐦 𝐲𝐨𝐮𝐫 𝐦𝐞𝐚𝐥 𝐰𝐢𝐭𝐡𝐨𝐮𝐭 𝐢𝐧𝐜𝐫𝐞𝐚𝐬𝐢𝐧𝐠 𝐲𝐨𝐮𝐫 𝐭𝐨𝐱𝐢𝐜 𝐥𝐨𝐚𝐝?

 Food is meant to nourish and support the body, not increase our toxic load.
 That’s why it’s important to be conscious of what we cook our food in.

-I am so passionate about this topic and wanted to shed some light in hopes of bringing up a conversation that isn’t readily available in the media and is often overlooked.
+I am so passionate about this topic and wanted to shed some light in hopes of bringing up a conversation that is often overlooked.

 Cast iron cookware (properly seasoned)

 High quality stainless steel.
 The reason it should be high quality is it can leach nickel into your food if it is not Wooden cooking utensils (I love bamboo that is not coated)

 Glass Tupperware (for cooking & storing food in a healthy way)

 Being conscious of these types of things is wonderful because it gives us choices and room to make improvements over time.
 In doing so we reduce our toxin intake and encourage our bodies to function optimally

 Sign up for my newsletter to receive a free healthy skin guide and get wellness and beauty tips